-So, we are recommending that Inuit children have the right to Inuktut language of instruction.
+We are recommending that Inuit children have the right to Inuktut language of instruction.
 That would realign government policies.
-So, for example, if Inuit children had the right to Inuktut instruction, there would be a priority to hiring Inuit educators, and providing staff housing, bilingual bonuses and various other benefits that are currently mostly going to non-Inuit instructors.
+For example, if Inuit children had the right to Inuktut instruction, there would be a priority to hiring Inuit educators, and providing staff housing, bilingual bonuses and various other benefits that are currently mostly going to non-Inuit instructors.
 Thank you.